Susanne Boll

-Susanne Boll is a Professor for Media Informatics and Multimedia Systems in the Department of Computing Science at the University of Oldenburg, Germany.
-Boll is a member of SIGMM of the ACM and is a member of the board at the research institute OFFIS.
+Susanne Boll is a Professor for Media Informatics and Multimedia Systems in the Department of Computing Science at the University of Oldenburg, Germany. and is a member of the board at the research institute OFFIS.
+She is a member of SIGMM and SIGCHI of the ACM as well as the German Informatics Society GI.
 She founded and directs the HCI Lab at the University of Oldenburg and OFFIS.

 Her research is positioned at the intersection of human-computer interaction (HCI) and interactive multimedia.

 Education

 Boll graduated in Computer Science from the Department of Computer Science of the Technische Universität Darmstadt, Germany.
 She received her PhD in 2001 from the Vienna University of Technology.
-Core elements of her scientific work in the field multimedia document modeling were published in the IEEE Transactions on Knowledge and Data Engineering 2001.
+Core elements of her dissertation in the field multimedia document modeling were published in the IEEE Transactions on Knowledge and Data Engineering 2001.

 Research

 Boll's early works on semantic multimedia models have been published in the IEEE Transactions on Knowledge and Data Engineering in 2001.
 She has developed her research area from multimedia models into interactive multimedia systems and interactive systems.
 She is working on novel topics in the field of multimedia and human computer interaction.
 She organized the first ACM Workshop on Social Media at ACM Multimedia in 2009 and the first Workshop on Multimedia for Personal Health and Health Care at ACM Multimedia in 2017.